AI Data Readiness Guide for Source-Aware Systems

 2. Entity resolution

 AI systems need to know that "NVIDIA Corp.", "NVIDIA Corporation", and CIK 1045810 are the same entity.
-This sounds trivial.
-It's not.
-Across SEC filings alone, the same company can appear under a dozen different names, tickers, and identifiers.
+Across SEC filings alone, the same company can appear under a dozen different names, tickers, and identifiers, so identity matching has to be explicit.

-Without entity resolution, your AI system will treat the same company as different entities — and every downstream analysis will be wrong in ways that are hard to detect.
+Without entity resolution, your AI system will treat the same company as different entities.
+Downstream analysis will be wrong in ways that are hard to detect.

 3. Temporal versioning

-Your data needs to capture what was true at a specific point in time — not just what's true now.
-This means preserving historical states, not just overwriting with updates.
+Your data needs to capture what was known at a specific point in time.
+This means preserving historical states instead of only overwriting with current values.

 If a filing gets amended, you need both the original and the amendment.
 If a rate gets revised, you need the original publication and the revision.
 AI systems that make decisions need to know what was known at the time the decision was made.